IPhone 15: Display

+Ring/Silent switch

+Unlike the iPhone 15 Pro and Pro Max, the iPhone 15 and 15 Plus do not have the Action Button as Apple initially kept it exclusive to the Pro and Pro Max models only.
+Therefore, they only feature the classic Ring/Silent switch.
+Apple never planned to bring haptic buttons to the iPhone 15 and 15 Plus when they were testing Project Bongo, leaving it supposedly only exclusive to the iPhone 15 Pro and Pro Max when it was being tested before the project was cancelled entirely and all iPhone 15 models featured physical buttons.
+However, with the launch of the iPhone 16 series, all models got the Action Button.

 Charging and transfer speeds

-The iPhone 15 and iPhone 15 Plus use USB-C with USB 2.0 transfer speeds (up to 480 Mb/s or 60 MB/s), compared to the iPhone 15 Pro and iPhone 15 Pro Max which have faster USB 3.2 Gen 2 transfer speeds (up to 10 Gb/s or 1.25 GB/s).
+The iPhone 15 and iPhone 15 Plus use USB-C with USB 2.0 transfer speeds (up to 480 Mbit/s or 60 MB/s), compared to the iPhone 15 Pro and iPhone 15 Pro Max which have faster USB 10Gbps transfer speeds (up to 10 Gb/s or 1.25 GB/s).
 The iPhone 15 and iPhone 15 Plus, as well as the iPhone 15 Pro and iPhone 15 Pro Max, are the first iPhone models to use USB-C, as well as the first iPhones since the iPhone 5 to switch to a new charging port.

 Video output

 All iPhone 15 models have support for DisplayPort Alternate Mode over USB-C video output with HDR up to 4K resolution.

 Previous iPhone models (from iPhone 5 until iPhone 14) had a maximum supported resolution of 1600 x 900 (slightly less than 1080p FHD) with the Lightning Digital AV Adapter due to technical constraints of the Lightning connector.